Kwelity/vim-config/README.md

-# Rafael Bodill's Neo/vim Config
+# Kwelity's Neo/vim Config based on Rafael Bodill's

+This fork aims to keep the underlying architecture of the conf without relying on local config files (which became less maintainable)

 Lean mean Neo/vim machine, 30-45ms startup time.